aHuiWang/CIKM2020-S3Rec/reproduce/README.md

 ```
 Load Checkpoint From ckp_path!
 ```
-which means you succseefully initialize the model with pre-trained parameters.
+which means you successfully initialize the model with pre-trained parameters.

 ### Meituan

-Considering the data security issues, this dataset will not release.
+Considering the **data security** issues, this dataset will not release.

 ### Beauty